[ ASG RULES ] [ASG ON YOUTUBE] [ EDUCATION] [MEMBERS] [SHOP ASG]

 - June 2009: We had a great Story Mastery workshop with Michael Hauge, followed by a fun, social potluck BYOB with Michael that evening at the home of Peggy Schatz in Spicewood.
 Michael Hauge is a well-known and respected story consultant for all the major production studios and best-selling author.
 He spent most of Sunday morning doing one-on-one consultations for us too.
 Here's Mike reacting to the camera during the last hour of the class:

-ASG MONTHLY MEETINGS & DIRECTIONS
+ASG MONTHLY MEETINGS & DIRECTIONS - On Hiatus

 - Typical format: Networking and